top of page

 FAQ's

-If you’re a first‑time buyer in Colchester or Essex, this guide gives you everything you need to feel confident about your mortgage journey.
+If you’re a first‑time buyer this guide gives you everything you need to feel confident about your mortgage journey.
 You’ll find clear explanations of how first‑time buyer mortgages work, what deposit requirements look like, and how lenders assess affordability.
 There’s a full breakdown of the documents you’ll need, plus a simple step‑by‑step guide showing how Well Financial supports you from your first enquiry to getting your keys.
-You’ll also learn the common mistakes first‑time buyers make and get practical local insights into the Colchester and wider Essex property market, helping you make informed decisions with clarity and confidence.
+You’ll also learn the common mistakes first‑time buyers make and get practical insights into the property market, helping you make informed decisions with clarity and confidence.
+We have a whole section of guides devoted to first time buyers right here.

 How do first-time buyer mortgages work?